minprog/programmeren-2/onderwerp/10 python/testing/refactor/index.md

         # assert that exactly "9 divides 3!\n" was printed
         assert captured.out == "9 divides 3!\n"

-> Note that you don't have to check for exact output.
-Python comes with a bunch of useful string functions that allow for rough comparisons .
+> Note that you do not have to check for exact output.
+Python comes with a bunch of useful string functions that allow for rough comparisons.
 For instance, maybe you are satisfied with just the word "divides" being printed.
 You could test for this with `assert "divides" in captured.out`.
-Or perhaps you don't want to check with capitalization like so: `assert captured.out.lower() == "9 divides 3!\n"`.
-Or maybe it's fine that a newline is omitted? `assert captured.out.strip() == "9 divides 3!"`
+Or perhaps you do not want to check with capitalization like so: `assert captured.out.lower() == "9 divides 3!\n"`.
+Or maybe it is fine that a newline is omitted? `assert captured.out.strip() == "9 divides 3!"`

 ### Testing with user input (stdin)